-There is nothing incredible in what I have just said, since all religious; in general-sects, societies, governments even we place themselves under the eggs of those spinitual societies and the chiefs who have founded their material societies; so strictly true and rational is the view which appears irrational to man-termed superstitious odni order to develope the proofs of what I advance it i would be necestary to write a treatise on purposes, such is not the object of this work, which permits usenbizto enlarge on every secret, as so doing would only disturbable ensemble already too often interrupted, of our restelations.
-Werwill pass on to sittings 79 and 80.11 The hotions supplied by our good Swedenborg owithe assemblagerof thoughts, their aggregation, must agree with the phrenological system, with the adepts of that tof corpuscules, and confirm, above all, that exclamation of the learned English chemist, Davis, after am ecostasy occasioned by the laughing gas :- "The whole human organism is but an assemblage of thought!"
-We see by the notions given us how they are perceived in heaven and on earth; we remain convinced, no matter how they are so, that they are indestructible and survive the actions they have brought forth; we obtain this proof through the revelations made to us by clairvoyants on the past.
+There is nothing incredible in what I have just said, since all religions, in general-sects, societies, governments even-place themselves under the ægis of those spiritual societies and the chiefs who have founded their material societies; so strictly true and rational is the view which appears irrational to man-termed superstitious.
+In order to develop the proofs of what I advance it would be necessary to write a treatise on purpose; such is not the object of this work, which permits us not to enlarge on every secret, as so doing would only disturb the ensemble, already too often interrupted, of our revelatious.
+We will pass on to sittings 79 and 80.
+The notions supplied by our good Swedenborg on the assemblage of thoughts, their aggregation, must agree with the phrenological system, with the adepts of that of corpuscules, and confirm, above all, that exclamation of the learned English chemist, Davis, after an ecstasy occasioned by the laughing gas: "The whole human organism is but an assemblage of thought!"
+We see by the notions given us how they are perceived in heaven and on earth; we remain convinced, no matter how they are so, that they are indestructible and survive the actions they have brought forth; we obtain this proof through the revelations made to us by clairvoyantes on the past.
 This single fact alone suffices to establish the existence of the soul after its separation from the body, and, above all, the unity of its self; for, to speak logically, of what use would be the survivorship of these thoughts, these actions, after the annihilation of the being who had been their author?
 Why should it be impossible for the soul to continue its existence, since all that concurs in surrounding it in its material life exists for eternity?
-We see every day our clairvoyants depicting to us as present events, individual actions that took place years ago, and the knowledge of which could not have reached them in any other state.
+We see every day our clairvoyantes depicting to us as present events, individual actions that took place years ago, and the knowledge of which could not have reached them in any other state.
 Were this still the effect of the communication of thoughts, it would not the less prove that the memory is perpetually enriched by whatever man has seen, done, known, or thought, that nothing is lost or effaced on these tablets of the book of life!
 What I have just said is the plainest side of the medal; but the other is much more positive.
-For it is possible for a clairvoyant (since it is seen every day) to enter into communication with beings that have disappeared centuries ago from our globe, and find again in their memory the most trivial of their earthly actions, which are as unknown to the clairvoyant as to the magnetiser; here, there is no longer any communication of thoughts!
+For it is possible for a clairvoyante (since it is seen every day) to enter into communication with beings that have disappeared centuries ago from our globe, and find again in their memory the most trivial of their earthly actions, which are as unknown to the clairvoyante as to the magnetizer; here, there is no longer any communication of thoughts!
 They can equally foresee the action which will be executed in a century or two, and the individual who will perform it, &c.
-In actions which seem most deeply buried in oblivion, we perceive that to the clairvoyant they are as full of life as if they had but just been executed; and we would have the soul alone not to profit by this immortal life, its individuality, its self, after its separation from the body, though all that we have just cited is immortal, individualised!
-For shame! apparitions become useless before such phenomena; wishing to think otherwise is no longer to think.
+In actions kuber .